Five ways to be a great sibling

 Celebrate their accomplishments

 When you were little, were you jealous of your siblings when they did something really impressive?
-I know I used to get a bit envious of my sister’s talent for dancing when I was also placed in the back corner at ballet concerts!
+I know I used to get a bit envious of my sister’s talent for dancing when I was always placed in the back corner at ballet concerts!
 But now that we’re older, we can both see that we have different strengths, and it’s exciting to be able to celebrate each other’s achievements and talents.
 Tell your siblings you’re proud of them when they do something awesome – it will make them feel really happy and encouraged!

 Treat them like a friend